The Importance Of A Prompt Diagnosis Of Breast Cancer

 In some cases, simple medical errors cause a misdiagnosis.
 A medical professional fails to properly read the results from a mammogram, ultrasound or biopsy.
 In other cases, doctors may see warning signs and simply fail to respond.

-At the Law Offices of Wade E. Byrd law offices, we have been helping clients who have been injured as a result of medical malpractice for more than 30 years.
-We have a strong record of results in medical malpractice claims because we take meritorious cases and work diligently to prove the facts necessary to establish the defendant's negligence.
+At the Law Offices of Wade E. Byrd P.A. in Fayetteville; we have been helping clients who have been injured as a result of medical malpractice for more than 40 years.
+We have a strong record of results in medical malpractice claims because we take meritorious cases and work diligently to prove the facts necessary to establish the defendant’s negligence.

-To contact a North Carolina breast cancer delayed diagnosis attorney at the Law Offices of Wade E. Byrd, call 910-323-2555 or contact us by e-mail.
+To contact a North Carolina breast cancer delayed diagnosis attorney at the Law Offices of Wade E. Byrd P.A., call 910-779-3135 or contact us by email.
 We are pleased to offer a free consultation.
-We handle all personal injury cases on a contingency fee basis, so you pay no fees to us unless we recover compensation for you.
+We handle all personal injury cases on a contingency fee basis so you pay no fees to us unless we recover compensation for you.